-Introduction: The International Epidemiology Databases to Evaluate AIDS (IeDEA) Collaboration is an international research consortium established in 2006 by the National Institute of Allergy and Infectious Diseases to provide a rich resource for globally diverse HIV/AIDS data.
-The consortium consists of seven global regions: North America (NA-ACCORD); the Caribbean, Central and South America (CCASAnet); Asia-Pacific; East Africa; Central Africa; West Africa; and Southern Africa.
-To date, the consortium houses data on nearly 1.5 million adults and 150,000 children and adolescents living with HIV.
+The International Epidemiology Databases to Evaluate AIDS (IeDEA) is an international research consortium established in 2006 by the US National Institute of Allergy and Infectious Diseases to provide a rich resource for globally diverse HIV/AIDS data.
+The consortium consists of seven global regions: North America (NA-ACCORD); the Caribbean, Central and South America (CCASAnet); the Asia-Pacific; East Africa; Central Africa; West Africa; and Southern Africa.
+To date, the consortium houses data on over 2 million adults and 200,000 children and adolescents living with HIV.
 This wealth of data is an excellent resource for training new investigators.
-In collaboration with Fogarty, six IeDEA regions working in low- and middle-income countries have created training opportunities under the Fogarty IeDEA Mentorship Program (FIMP).
-Within each region, two 18-month mentee slots will be open to current and recent Fogarty International Center (FIC) D43 trainees, and IeDEA affiliated investigators, for a total of 12 positions globally.
+In collaboration with the Fogarty International Center (FIC), six IeDEA regions working in low- and middle-income countries have created training opportunities under the Fogarty IeDEA Mentorship Program (FIMP).
+Within each region, two 24-month mentee slots will be open to current and recent FIC D43 trainees, and IeDEA-affiliated investigators, for a total of 12 positions globally.

 - Have access to IeDEA regional data for analyses that are conducted under the supervision of their respective IeDEA regions.

-- Participate in a minimum of two, 1-2 -week intensive mentoring sessions with at least one session being onsite at a Regional Data Center (RDC).
+- Participate in intensive mentoring sessions with scientists affiliated with a Regional Data Center (RDC).

-- During the first in-person session, mentees will initiate their project and receive one-on-one mentoring from implementation scientists/epidemiologists, data managers, biostatisticians, and other analysts, as appropriate to their project.
+- During the first year’s intensive mentoring sessions (onsite and/or virtual), mentees will initiate their project and receive one-on-one mentoring from implementation scientists/epidemiologists, data managers, biostatisticians, and other analysts, as appropriate to their project.

-- Receive biweekly mentoring through the duration of the program via e-mail, and video and teleconferencing.
+- Receive at least biweekly mentoring through the duration of the program via e-mail, and video and teleconferencing.

-- Receive support to attend at least one local or regional scientific meeting.
-Attend at least one local or regional scientific meeting.
+- Receive support to attend at least one local or regional scientific meeting (virtual or in person)

 - Receive the data management and analytic support through the RDC needed to produce one abstract, one submitted manuscript, and potentially a second draft manuscript during the mentoring period.